AM-Saad/guestbook/README.md

 ## Start

-Use the commands below to start the project after installing it.
+Use the command below to start the project after installing it.

 ```bash
 npm run start